jon-sno-stark/Telegram-Relay-/README.md

 /stats: View a list of all users, their status, and total sent media message count in descending order.

-/userinfo <user_id>: Get detailed information about a specific user (status, message count, last active).
+/userinfo <user_id> (or in reply to a message): Get detailed information about a specific user (status, message count, last active).

 Daily/Weekly Summaries: Automatically sends a summary to the admin channel with total relayed messages and a top 10 list of active users.